pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 	1. Verify the staging build publishes the new release docs to the staging site.
 	1. Kick off the production job, wait for it to finish, and verify that the Pivotal Cloud Foundry docs link at docs.pivotal.io points to new release docs URL.

-## Step Four: Move PCF-Not-So-Current to cf-previous-versions pipeline
+## Step Five: Move PCF-Not-So-Current to cf-previous-versions pipeline

 1. Copy the directories from cf-current to cf-previous-versions.
 1. Edit deployment-resources.yml to reflect the correct group.